William Coblentz (attorney): Career in law and politics

 Through concert promoter Bill Graham, Coblentz became the legal representative for Jefferson Airplane and the Grateful Dead.
 Coblentz recalled being invited to a dinner hosted by members of Jefferson Airplane where two joints were arranged next to each place setting.
-Coblentz managed the group's bank account, providing cash for Grace Slick to buy a Mercedes Benz that she totalled two days later.
+Coblentz managed the group's bank account, providing cash for Grace Slick to buy a Mercedes-Benz that she totalled two days later.
 After efforts were made to block performances by the Grateful Dead at Fillmore West citing concerns that the auditorium posed a blight on a fine neighborhood, Coblentz arranged for a friend to observe a hotel across the street from the Fillmore used for prostitution and had photographs taken of police officers which were passed on to the Board of Permit Appeals, which decided in the end to approve the project.

 After Patty Hearst was kidnapped by the Symbionese Liberation Army in 1974, Coblentz was hired by the Hearst family as an attorney, based on his relationship with fellow regent Catherine Hearst, Patty's mother.
 As part of one of the group's demands, Coblentz arranged for the distribution of $2 million in free food to be distributed to poor residents of San Francisco.
-Coblentz's legal services were offered to captured SLA members charged with murder, but was rejected when the radicals chose to be represented by public defenders, with Coblentz noting that "They didn't like us, we didn't like them, but they were entitled, as we say, to their day in court."
+Coblentz's legal services were offered to captured SLA members charged with murder, but were rejected when the radicals chose to be represented by public defenders, with Coblentz noting that "They didn't like us, we didn't like them, but they were entitled, as we say, to their day in court."

 As an adviser to Dianne Feinstein when she was mayor of San Francisco, he was appointed as a member of the San Francisco Airport Commission for 16 years, where he advocated for the availability of free luggage carts and had a boarding area in the airport named in his honor.
 As an attorney, Coblentz was a land use lawyer who assisted in getting the necessary approvals for a new baseball stadium for the San Francisco Giants, as well as for Mission Bay and Yerba Buena Gardens.
 A longtime supporter of the NAACP Legal Defense and Educational Fund, Coblentz's partners at the law firm of Coblentz, Patch, Duffy & Bass recognized him by endowing the Coblentz Fellowship for Civil Rights at the UC Berkeley School of Law, which provides fellowships to students pursuing civil rights and racial justice.

 He was elected in 2002 as a Fellow of the American Academy of Arts and Sciences.

 Coblentz died at age 88 on September 13, 2010.
-He was survived by his wife, the former Jean Berlin, as well as by a daughter, a son and four grandchildren.
+He was survived by his wife, the former Jean Berlin, as well as by a daughter, a son, and four grandchildren.